mohdasif2294/TweetsMap/README.md

 <pre>./configure</pre>
 <pre>make</pre>
 <pre>make install</pre>
+npm and nodejs is installed.

-Go to the Project library and type:
+Now, go to the downloaded project and type:
 <pre>npm install</pre>

 It will download all the required supporting packages.

 Run: <pre>node server</pre>
+Server will start running.

 Open web browser and navigate to:
 <pre>http://localhost:8081</pre>